-When you are sick, you want to make sure your doctor has 55 the most accurate information concerning your conditionand you also dread having to put up with uncomfortable procedures.
+When you are sick, you want to make sure your doctor has the most accurate information concerning your conditionand you also dread having to put up with uncomfortable procedures.
 They take your temperature many times a day in the hospital.
 The last thing you want is to feel uncomfortable every time they take your temperature.
 The prior art ear thermometer probe covers (see for example FIGS. 1A and 1B) are extremely uncomfortable because of their rigidity and other shortcomings.
 They can even get stuck in your ear, and they can scratch your ear.
-The present invention provides a new foam probe cover design that is much more and preferred embodiment, it is to be understood that the invention is not to be limited to the disclosed embodiment, but on the contrary, is intended to cover various modifications and equivalent arrangements included within the spirit and scope of the appended claims.
+The present invention provides a new foam probe cover design that is much more comfortable and effective as compared to prior approaches.

+While the invention has been described in connection with what is presently considered to be the most practical and preferred embodiment, it is to be understood that the invention is not to be limited to the disclosed embodiment, but on the contrary, is intended to cover various modifications and equivalent arrangements included within the spirit and scope of the appended claims.